bridgewwater/android-kotlin-temple/gradle/maven/publishKotlinUpload.md

 ...
 // uploadArchives
-apply from: rootProject.file("gradle/maven/nexusAndroidKotlinUpload.gradle")
+apply from: rootProject.file("gradle/maven/publishKotlinUpload.gradle")
 ```

 # nexus upload

+`publishToMavenLocal` will publish local maven `$HOME/.m2/repository/`

 run

+    $ gradlew publishToMavenLocal
-    $ gradlew uploadArchives
+    $ gradlew publish

 or

+    $ gradlew :[module]:publishToMavenLocal
-    $ gradlew :[module]:uploadArchives
+    $ gradlew :[module]:publish

-> if `VERSION_NAME contains SNAPSHOT` this project will archive to snapshots which archive to releases not chants
+> if `VERSION_NAME contains SNAPSHOT` this project will archive to snapshots which archive to
+> releases not chants